 To bring in light and openness, she removed a wall separating the entry and hall.
 She also removed a bulky closet structure and in its place added an architectural room divider just large enough to accommodate a concrete structural column and plumbing lines.
 The change allows for easy circulation among spaces while also providing an opportunity for varied art display.
 The unit’s top-floor location made it possible for Drysdale to raise the ceiling height; she also eliminated bulkheads that obstructed the windows.
 Niches and recesses in the walls impart interest and frame artworks while glossy, white-lacquered built-ins below the windows offer storage and display space.

 In the original plans, the kitchen was closed off and poorly laid out.
 Drysdale designed a new plan with a working island for food prep and one for gathering and casual meals.
-The kitchen flows into the living area, but concealed wall panels pull out to create a Dutch door-style barrier that contains the owners’ dogs when necessary.
+The kitchen flows into the living area, but concealed wall panels pull out to create a Dutch door-style barrier that contains the owners’ dogs when necessary, They wanted to pet-proof home for keeping their dogs safe.
 Decorative painter Tom Hickey complemented deep-gray custom cabinetry and gray quartz countertops with vertical gray-on-gray stripes of varying widths on the walls—a signature Drysdale decorative element that has cropped up in more than one of this couple’s homes.

 A short hallway off the entry leads to the laundry and powder rooms, guest room and master suite, which was reconfigured to accommodate spacious his-and-her baths, closets and a home office.
 Drysdale designed glazed-maple panels that clad the walls of the master bedroom and deftly conceal storage, as well as matching, built-in glazed-maple nightstands.
 The room is an uncluttered study in restful neutrals, with the light wood tones offset by cream-colored bedding and Colefax & Fowler drapes.
 “It’s designed to be sort of quiet,” she explains.
 “It’s not a big room, but the light colors make it feel larger.”